THE ESPRESSO JOB

 Director’s Statement:

 For me, film always begins with cinematography.
-I marvel at the days of New Hollywood, when directors like George Lucas and Martin Scorsese understood the significance of camera movement to drive even the simplest of scenes to importance.
-Nowadays, directors and cinematographers are pioneering new approaches to filming their movies, where broken lenses and century-old lighting can play essential roles in each final cut.
+Spielberg, Spike Lee and Scorsese always know what to do with the camera.
+Today, directors and cinematographers continue to pioneer new approaches to filming , where even broken lenses can play essential roles in each cut.
 It’s all about what fits, and why.
-For The Espresso Job, I wanted to create something that would plant audiences into a chaotic version of Philadelphia: characters are being tested around every corner.
+For The Espresso Job, I wanted to create a language that would evoke chaos around every corner of its characters’ adventure.
 From the nearly never-ending score, to the camera’s physicality throughout scenes, to the very locations in which the film is set, The Espresso Job never loses energy.

-Minding this, we shifted the film’s premise from following “two experienced thieves” to “two unprofessional low-lifes who don’t get along, but are paired up to steal a diamond together.”
-A 4:3 aspect ratio would support this approach, and could also enable us to achieve a sort of timeless aesthetic — surrounding The Espresso Job’s characters with Philadelphia’s gritty but diversified architecture would help to place the film in a time-warp between the ‘60s, ‘90s and early 2000s.
+Minding this, we shifted the The Espresso Job’s premise from following “two experienced thieves” to “two unprofessional low-lifes who don’t get along, are paired up to steal a diamond together.”
+A 4:3 aspect ratio would support this approach, and enabled us to achieve a sort of timeless aesthetic — surrounding the film’s characters with Philadelphia’s gritty but eclectic architecture helped to place the film sometime between the ‘60s, ‘90s and early 2000s.